KeilizonDeiv/Face_Ai/README.md

 ### Expected Questions

-**Q: Why use Haar Cascades instead of deep learning for detection?**
+**Q: Why YuNet/SFace instead of Haar Cascades or DeepFace for detection/recognition?**
-A: Haar Cascades are extremely fast (30+ FPS) and work well for real-time applications.
-For emotion analysis, we do use deep learning (DeepFace), creating a hybrid approach that balances speed and accuracy.
+A: Haar Cascades are fast but miss faces that are angled, partially occluded, or small - exactly what a live webcam produces.
+YuNet is a small ONNX DNN (still ~free/offline, no new dependency since it ships with opencv-python) with much better recall, and it outputs landmarks needed for alignment.
+SFace is a lightweight, purpose-built embedding model from the same OpenCV Zoo family, which avoids stacking a second heavy TensorFlow model (DeepFace's recognition backends) on top of the emotion model already in use.

-**Q: How do you handle multiple faces?**
+**Q: How do you handle multiple faces, and keep track of who's who across frames?**
-A: The system detects all faces in frame using multi-scale detection, analyzes each independently with DeepFace, then aggregates results for the emotion distribution chart.
+A: Each frame's detections are matched against existing tracks using IOU (intersection-over-union) so a person keeps the same ID as they move, rather than being renumbered every frame.
+Recognition and emotion analysis are throttled to run every ~12 frames per track instead of every frame, since they're the expensive steps - the box still updates every frame from tracking alone.

 **Q: What's the accuracy of emotion detection?**
 A: ~65% on FER2013 dataset, which is state-of-the-art for open-source models.
 Commercial systems reach 70-75%.
 Accuracy varies with lighting, angle, and expression intensity.